 A Cup Of Green Tea May Contain 30–50 mg Of Caffeine

 The average 8-ounce (about 240 ml) cup of green tea will have somewhere in the zone of 20–45 mg of caffeine.1 The Institute for Scientific Information

 How You Brew Your Green Tea Affects Caffeine In Your Cup

 Green tea is usually supposed to be brewed (sub-boiled) at a temperature of around 75–90°C. This lower recommended brewing temperature means a green tea infusion should have lower caffeine content than a cup which has been steeped in boiling hot water.
-If you deviate from this and use boiling water for your green tea, the caffeine in your cup could be higher than indicated on the packaging.4
+If you deviate from this and use boiling water for your green tea, the caffeine in your cup could be higher than

 A smart trick in-the-know consumers use to cut caffeine intake is to brew their tea at half strength.
 Simply use half the amount of tea leaves you normally do when you’re making your normal cup, or basically twice the water if you’re using a tea bag, to make a less caffeinated, lighter cup of green tea.

 The recommended brewing time for most green teas is usually 90–180 seconds.
 Brewing your tea for longer than this can also raise the caffeine content in your drink.
 On the other hand, if, like the Chinese recommend, you throw out the first infusion and use only the second, the caffeine in your drink will reduce.5

 Green Tea Has Less Caffeine Than Coffee But More Than Hot Chocolate

 To give you a sense of how green tea stacks up against other popular beverages, here’s a look at the average numbers6: